rchughye/tripping-octo-wight/README.md

 tripping-octo-wight
 ===================
 Primary purpose is to act as a portfolio of sorts.

-Currently includes: a back end prototype of data mining software (Cobb Public.py) and Project Euler problems
+This currently includes: a back end prototype of data mining software (Cobb Public.py) and Project Euler problems

 Duplicate Project Euler problems done in Java were adapted from their respective Python counterparts